Mak4rius/dating-app/README.md

 # generic-dating-app

-This web-app is written in Vue.js, using Vuex as a state management library and Firebase as the database.
+###This web-app is written in Vue.js, using Vuex as a state management library and Firebase as the database.
-In this web-app user can create and edit his profile.
-He can also look for other profiles filtering them on the basis of some criteria.
-There is also messaging app implemented inside.
+###This web-app allows a user to perform following actions:
+1) Create and edit profile
+2) Search for other people based on the desired criteria, such as age and etc.
+3) Message other people, the messaging is implemented using firebase.

 ## Project setup
 ```